Swallow, Lincolnshire: Enclosure

 Swallow dates from the 19th century enclosure.
 Until 1805 the majority of villagers had strips in two large fields, as well as grazing rights on the wold, the moor and in Horse Pasture.

 However, this system started to lose viability as early as the Tudor period.
 From the mid 17th century, some Swallow residents described themselves as farmers rather than cottagers.
 By the end of the 18th century, improved agricultural methods and animal husbandry, together with the need to move from subsistence farming to large-scale food production for growing numbers of city and town dwellers, made change inevitable.

-Swallow was enclosed by parliamentary act in 1805, and the award was completed in 1809.
+Swallow was enclosed by the Swallow Inclosure Act 1805 (45 Geo.
+3. c. xciii), and the award was completed in 1809.
 Apart from two small parcels awarded to the Bishop of Lincoln and Trinity College, Cambridge, and the Rector's Glebe of 96 acre, virtually all the land was awarded to Lord Yarborough.
 The Rector received corn rents in lieu of tithes.
 There were also about 65 acre in the village and around the church which were old enclosure, and 4 acre were for roads.

 Within a few years, farms which still exist today – Vale, Wold, Mount, Grange and Rookery – had been built.
 Hedges were planted, new roads and lanes were built, and Lord Yarborough had begun the tree planting which so radically altered the countryside.

 At enclosure, and for some time afterwards, Swallow's houses were simple, single-storey buildings of mud and stud.
 These were gradually replaced by brick cottages, with the majority of those on Grimsby Road and Chapel Lane being built around 1875.
 Of the 45 houses in Swallow listed in the 1881 census, about two thirds survive.

 In early 2008, a housing development project was completed in the village on the meadow by the beck.